davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

 GCC allows the user to selectively enable or disable certain types of diagnostics, and change the kind of the diagnostic.
-For example, a projects policy might require that all sources compile with :option:`-Werror` but certain files might have exceptions allowing specific types of warnings.
+For example, a project's policy might require that all sources compile with :option:`-Werror` but certain files might have exceptions allowing specific types of warnings.
 Or, a project might selectively enable diagnostics and treat them as errors depending on which preprocessor